Volkswagen Polo Mk2

 The Volkswagen Polo Mk2 is the second generation of the Volkswagen Polo supermini.
 It was produced from late 1981 until 1994.
-It received a major facelift in 1990 and was available in three different body styles, including a distinctive "kammback"-styled hatchback, nicknamed breadvan.
-The sedan version received the name of Volkswagen Derby.
+It received a major facelift in 1990 and was available in three different body styles, including a distinctive kammback-styled hatchback, nicknamed "breadvan" in the UK but referred to as a Steilheck ("steep tail") in Germany.
+The sedan version typically received the name of Volkswagen Derby.

 Initial release

 A revised Polo model (known as the Mark 2 or Mark II, internally designated Typ 86C) was introduced in October 1981, with the major change being the introduction of a new body style with a steep (almost vertical) rear window which made the car essentially a station wagon, as well a version with a diagonal rear window and a similar profile to the previous model.
 These two body styles were called the Hatchback and Coupé respectively, although in fact both were three-door hatchbacks.
 The latter was added to the range in 1983 as the radical styling of the original design was not welcomed by all.
 The Coupé was originally only available with the more powerful engines (55 and 75 PS), but after a mild facelift in August 1984 the base 40 PS unit was also made available.

 The sedan version was no longer called the Derby in all countries, and was changed to the Polo Classic on all markets from 1984.
 Production was expanded to Spain even before Volkswagen's takeover of SEAT in 1986.
 The Polo began production in Pamplona on April 27, 1984 and the Polo Classic followed in 1985.
 The hatchback was the lightest bodystyle, 5 kg lighter than the coupé and 15 kg lighter than the three-box sedan.

 At launch, the 1093 cc (standard and Formel E variant) and 1272 cc engines were carried over from the polo and derby mk1.
-A new 1043 cc unit replaced the previous 895 cc unit of the mk1 and was the first polo engine to use a heron head.
+A new 1043 cc unit replaced the previous 895 cc unit of the mk1 and was the first polo engine to use a Heron cylinder head.
 It also featured a higher compression ratio over the outgoing 895 cc unit which improved the engines torque.
 The 1272 cc unit was reserved for the top-spec GL saloon at launch until 1983 when two new 1272 cc units were developed.
-These new units also featured the same heron head design of the 1043 cc engine and higher compression ratios and were available in all body styles depending on the market.
+These new units also featured the same Heron head design of the 1043 cc engine and higher compression ratios and were available in all body styles depending on the market.